Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Generalities on hyper-Kähler varieties

-Moreover, we can consider the automorphism group of polarized hyper-K\"ahler varieties.
-For a polarized pair $(X,H)$, we define which is clearly finite.
-Similarly, one could also consider the group $\Bir(X_{k'},H_{k'})$ of $k'$-birational self maps of $(X_{k'},H_{k'})$.
-However, by a result of Fujiki \cite[Thm 4.4]{Fuj81}, any birational map preserving an ample class is an isomorphism, i.e. $\Bir(X_{k'},H_{k'})=\Aut(X_{k'},H_{k'})$.
+Moreover, we can consider the automorphism group of polarized hyper-Kähler varieties.
+For a polarized pair $(X,\xi)$, we define which is finite by the Matsusaka--Mumford theorem (see \cite[\S 1, Corollary 2]{MM64}).
+Similarly, one could also consider the group $\Bir(X_{k'},\xi_{k'})$ of $k'$-birational self maps of $(X_{k'},\xi_{k'})$.
+It is well-known that between two smooth projective varieties with trivial canonical bundles, any birational map that preserves an ample class is an isomorphism, i.e., $\Bir(X_{k'},\xi_{k'})=\Aut(X_{k'},\xi_{k'})$ (see \cite[Corollary 3.3, Lemma 3.4]{Fuj81} for the geometric case).